ionathanch/ionathanch.github.io/_posts/2021-05-25-notes-on-equality.md

 * No

-## Appendix: Level-Heterogenous Equality
+## Appendix: Level-Heterogeneous Equality

-This is a generalization of heterogenous equality to be heterogenous in the universe level as well.
+This is a generalization of heterogeneous equality to be heterogeneous in the universe level as well.

 ```
 Γ ⊢ ℓ₁ : Level